 Can Installing Aftermarket Safety Features In My Car Help Reduce My Insurance Rates, Or Do They Need To Be Factory-Installed?

-While it’s tempting to think that installing aftermarket safety features in your car could help reduce your insurance rates, there are some potential drawbacks you should consider.
+While it’s tempting to think that installing aftermarket safety features in your car could help reduce your insurance rates, you should consider some potential drawbacks.

-Insurance companies may have concerns about the reliability of these features compared to factory-installed options, as well as possible risks associated with aftermarket installation, such as improper fit or compatibility issues.
+Insurance companies may have concerns about the reliability of these features compared to factory-installed options and possible risks associated with aftermarket installation, such as improper fit or compatibility issues.